vanilla-manifesto/vanilla-mock-manifesto/README.md

 </ul></dd>
 </dl>

-For fairness, this approach has the following cons:
+But it is not a silver bullet, so this approach has the following cons:

 <dl>
 <dt>Cons</dt>
 <dd><ul>
-<li>About up to 3 components (but typically 1 component) needed for each object to mock</li>
+<li>About up to 3 components needed (but typically only 1 component needed) for each object to mock</li>
 <li>Maintainability highly depends on design skill</li>
 </ul></dd>
 </dl>